 Various Artists "COLONIES" (Chansons Actualites, 1995)

-One of a series of odd, fascinating collections which combine classic songs with archival "actualities" (sound bites) that illumiante a given theme.
+One of a series of odd, fascinating collections which combine classic songs with archival "actualities" (sound bites) that illuminate a given theme.
 In this case, the theme was the French colonial empire, which spanned over much of the African coast, and well into the Arabic world.
 Some of the songs are historical in nature, though most are ethnic-themed novelty tunes, generally with bouncy little melodies that mask the insidiousness of the power relationships between the colonizers and the colonized.
-Be that as it may, this is a marvellous collection, both in terms of entertainment value -- many of France's greatest stars as well as many more obscure entertainers -- and as an historical archive.
+Be that as it may, this is a marvelous collection, both in terms of entertainment value -- many of France's greatest stars as well as many more obscure entertainers -- and as an historical archive.
 Worth tracking down!

 Various Artists "FRENCH BALL ROOM" (EPM, 1995)